almachelouche/middleman/content/email/IN/service_reminder_declined/015/all_withmotorcraft.md

 	icon=''''''
 	title='''Brake with confidence'''
-	copy='''When it's time for a brake change, you can rely on Motorcraft&#174; brake parts.
-Recommended by Ford, Motorcraft&#174; parts deliver high-quality performance at a competitive price.''' copy_align=''
+	copy='''Motorcraft&#174; brakes are now available at Ford dealerships nationwide.
+Backed by Ford, Motorcraft&#174; parts deliver great value and outstanding quality.
+So when it's time for a change, ask us about Motorcraft&#174;.'''

+	copy_align=''

 	cta_direction = '''vertical'''